uxthings/popicons/README.md

 npx popicons@latest i --outdir=src/popicons --framework=react-tsx
 ```

-> [!NOTE]
-> The npm CLI saves icons as source code e.g. `popicons.tsx`, so that it's easier to move between devices.
+The npm CLI saves icons as source code e.g. `popicons.tsx`, so that it's easier to move between devices.
 You can technically set `--outdir` to `--outdir=node_modules` but this is not recommended because icons won't automatically be installed when calling `npm i`.

-### Importing icons from the npm CLI
+**Import**

 To import Popicons when installed using the npm CLI, use the following syntax.